kdshah6593/the-sports-report-frontend/Notes.md

 - Header comp needs to update the HandleClick Function
 - Create a Profile Component
 - Create a Route in App.js for it that uses login authetincation function

+11. Change Loading to an Animation of Loading